matthias-reis/aithir.de/_content/storylines/the-bond.md

 strategy and the details of the first contact.
 It was his call to make.

 Which landing place would they choose?
 Which people would they pick for interviews?
-The things that mattered most, was what he would say, what would be the first words.
+The things that mattered most was what he would say, what would be the first words.
 A truly giant leap for mankind, but also for Martin himself.

-Now, a team of seven plus pilot and copilot was sitting in a shuttle waiting to be transported to the first contact.
+Now, a team of seven plus pilot and copilot were sitting in a shuttle waiting to be transported to the first contact.
 Another phase of impatience started for Martin.
 Four of the crew were dressed like the Kret.
 They wore long robes and lightweight fabrics in natural colors with a lot of white and black.
 Martin had